Intimization

-Regarding the influence of mass media, Intimization is "a revelatory process which involves the publicizing of information and imagery from what we might ordinarily understand as [an individuals’s] personal life – broadly defined.
+In the context of the influence of mass media, ntimization is "a revelatory process which involves the publicizing of information and imagery from what we might ordinarily understand as [an individual's] personal life – broadly defined.
 It is a publicity process (involving the media) that takes place over time and involves flows of personal information and imagery into the [media]".
 It has mainly been studied as a society-wide process in the context of politics although it can apply to other contexts.